 Walk into your typical supermarket and you can find grapes from Brazil, persimmons from China and papaya from Peru.
-Although most of our fruits and vegetables come from warm-weather states like California, Florida and Texas; we also get a great deal of produce from the Chile, China, Italy, Israel, Egypt, Mexico, New Zealand, Panama, South Africa and Thailand.
+Although most of our fruits and vegetables come from warm-weather states like California, Florida and Texas, we also get a great deal of produce from Chile, China, Italy, Israel, Egypt, Mexico, New Zealand, Panama, South Africa and Thailand.

 Strawberries in winter, rutabaga in spring — cross-country and global commerce puts a wealth of food at our fingertips no matter the season.
-Great right?
+Great, right?
 Unfortunately, not really.

 Eating food out of season makes little sense economically, environmentally or nutritionally.
+Eating seasonally helps the economy, the environment and your health.

 Nutrient Content of Seasonal vs. Non-Seasonal Food